Arikedb/arikedb-doc/tutorials/snap_deploy_tutorial.md

 # Snap Deploy of Arikedb Server Tutorial

-For this tutorial, we will deploy arikedb in an Ubuntu server using snap, the steps and options to make the deploy in any other linux distribution that supports Snap should not be much different.
+For this tutorial, we will deploy ArikeDB in an Ubuntu server using snap, the steps and options to make the deploy in any other linux distribution that supports Snap should not be much different.

 ## Installing the snap